(I have paid for the tattoo and the care product myself, this is not a sponsored post)

 The dragonfly tattoo

 Now I didn’t want to be all paranoid at the studio about the colours or products being vegan or not, but rather have a vegan tattoo artist where these things are not an issue.
-There are quite a few and you can find them on vegantattoostudios.com, where you can filter for locations.
-If you enter Berlin, you will also find Panke Nicolat, whom I’ve known for a couple of years and whose work I like very much.
+There are quite a few, and one of them is Panke Nicolat, whom I’ve known for a couple of years from Berlin punk shows and whose work I like very much.
 He is originally from Mexico, and the typical Mexican style – bright colours, flowers and skulls – is very present in this work.
 I wasn’t sure what a Mexican dragonfly would look like, but it just felt right.

-Australia built a quite stylish embassy in East Berlin back then, and meanwhile a lot of artists moved in.
+Australia had built a quite stylish embassy in East Berlin back then which is obviously not needed any more, and meanwhile a lot of artists have moved in.
 Panke’s studio, where I had my appointment, is in there too.

-First I looked at the design and placement.
+First I looked at the design and placement of the drawing.
 I liked the dragonfly a lot, but wanted it a little lower.

 Exactly.
 And maybe a little wider?